pcarrenom/rips_ws3/README.md

 # Scripts used to generate results presented in the SciRob submission entitled "A Participatory Design Methodology for Building Shared Understanding Between Users and Designers in HRI"

-Set of classes and scripts used to compute custom metrics on behaviour trees.

 ## Behavior Tree Implemented Metrics

 Three metrics are implemented at the moment: